 School name Voluntary controlled schools' church criteria Barrowby Church of England Primary School Priority will be given to children of: 1.
 Regular worshippers at the local Parish Church of All Saints Barrowby.
 2. Regular worshippers at Barrowby Baptist Fellowship.
 Regular is defined as at least once a month at the place of worship for at least a year by the date of application.
 This will be verified by a signed letter from an officiating minister at the place of worship.
-Lincoln St Peter in Eastgate Church of England Infant School Children regularly attending worship at any of the following churches in no order of priority: St.Peter in Eastgate or St.Peter in Carlton or St. Mary Magdalene Church, Bailgate or Bailgate Methodist Church or St. Nicholas Church Newport Louth St Michael's Church of England Primary School Priority will be given to children of regular worshippers at a local Christian church which is a member of 'Churches Together in Louth & District'.
-These are: St. James Parish Church, St. Michael's & All Angels, Holy Trinity, Stewton, Welton-le-Wold and South Elkington, Louth Methodist Church, South Elkington Methodist Church, Salvation Army, Louth Generations Church, Eastgate Union (URC Baptist), St. Atelheards (Orthodox) and St. Mary's (Catholic).
-Regular is defined as at least monthly attendance at the place of worship for at least a year before making your application.
+Lincoln St Peter in Eastgate Church of England Infant School Children regularly attending worship at any of the following churches in no order of priority: • St. Peter in Eastgate or • St. Peter in Carlton or • St. Mary Magdalene Church, Bailgate or • Bailgate Methodist Church or • St. Nicholas Church Newport Priority will be given to children of regular worshippers at a local Christian church which is a member of 'Churches Together in Louth & District'.
+These are: St. James Parish Church, St. Michael's & All Angels, Holy Trinity, Stewton, Weltonle-Wold and South Elkington, Louth Methodist Church, South Elkington Methodist Church, Salvation Army, Louth Generations Church, Eastgate Union (URC Baptist), St. Atelheards (Orthodox) and St. Mary's (Catholic).

+School name Voluntary controlled schools' church criteria least a year before making your application.
 This will be verified by a signed letter from an officiating minister at the place of worship.
-Skellingthorpe St Lawrence Church of England Primary School Priority will be given to children of regular worshippers in a Christian church.
+Lawrence Church Priority will be given to children of regular worshippers in a Christian church.
 Regular will be defined as at least once a month at the place of worship for at least a year before making your application.
 This will be verified by a signed letter from an officiating minister at the place of worship.
 A "Christian church" is defined as a church that subscribes to the Christian doctrine of the Holy Trinity.